UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="False" >

-Sometimes a large value can affect the scale on an axes and make it difficult to identify and relationships or trends occuring in the data.
+Sometimes a large value can affect the scale on an axis and make it difficult to identify and relationships or trends occurring in the data.

 </opt>